sarinali/Vector-Adam-Modified/README.md

 ```

 The above example will apply VectorAdam's vector-wise operations to X along the last axis and Y along the 1st axis, with specified learning rate, betas and epsilon hyperparameters.

+## Read More

+See my [blog](https://tropical-roadrunner-d78.notion.site/VectorAdam-Variant-Optimizing-on-a-Sphere-e26599a4d4774e31a463187f7ba2e207) about this experiment